Rosario Dawson: Personal life

 Dawson is a self-professed Trekkie, who mentioned both her brothers' and her love of Star Trek in an interview with Conan O'Brien.

 Dawson adopted a 12-year-old girl, Isabella, in 2014.
 In December 2023, Dawson announced that Isabella was pregnant and her first grandchild was scheduled to be born in 2024.

 From December 2018 until February 2022, Dawson was in a relationship with US Senator Cory Booker.

 In 2018, Dawson made a post to Instagram that was widely perceived as her coming out as queer; when asked about this in a 2020 interview, she stated that this had not been her intention, and further specified that although "People kept saying that I [came out]...
 I didn't do that, ...
 I mean, it's not inaccurate, but I never did come out.
 I mean, I guess I am now ...
 I've never had a relationship in that space, so it's never felt like an authentic calling to me."
 A representative of Dawson later clarified to The Daily Beast that she meant to say she came out as an ally of the LGBTQ community.

 In October 2019, Dedrek Finley filed a case in Los Angeles against Dawson and her family for alleged incidents involving discrimination, verbal abuse, misgendering, and physical assault.
 Finley had been employed as a handyman, living with the family, and had known them for decades.
-In August 2020, 18 of the 20 accusations were dropped by the plaintiff, leaving two claims related to the alleged assault.
+In August 2020, the plaintiff dropped 18 of the 20 accusations, leaving two claims related to the alleged assault.
 The remaining claims were dismissed by a Los Angeles Superior Court in May 2021, after requests for documentation, answers to questions, and a medical examination went unanswered.